RESPONDING TO CLIMATE CHANGE

 - a commitment to open sharing of data which enables impact models to be tested and refined as developments progress; and

-- real commitments to invest in communities and marine restoration projects.
+- real commitments to invest in communities and marine restoration projects for habitats and species.

 CURRENT STATUS OF OFFSHORE WIND DEVELOPMENTS

 To date Scotland has seen 14 offshore wind farms (including two floating wind farms) being given consent to be developed and 6 of these are now operational.
 Combined they are estimated to generate up to 5 gigawatts of green energy.
 The largest is the Beatrice offshore windfarm (84 turbines, generating 588 megawatts) located about 13km off the north coast of Scotland, near Wick.
 Scotland also has the world’s first floating offshore windfarm, called Hywind Scotland Hywind Scotland (five floating turbines, generating 30 megawatts), which is located off the North-east coast from Peterhead.

 Other projects of interest include the Inchcape development which is located 15km off the Angus coast in the East of Scotland (potential 72 turbines, generating up to 1GW of energy).
 Its energy will be transported via subsea cables to an existing national grid electricity site at the former Cockenzie power station in East Lothian.
 The Neart na Gaoithe (NnG) project, which is about 15.5km off the Fife coast and started constructing its offshore development in 2020 (54 turbines, generating up to 45MW of energy), will have its energy transported via subsea cables to land at Thornton loch in East Lothian.